-- Preparation methodologies and analyses for metallurgical testwork composites. - Detailed metallurgical testwork results from programs completed at SGS Canada (Lakefield), Goldfields, McGill University and others. - Previous hydrological and environmental studies conducted by Golder. - Tests completed for the sorter study. - Costing obtained for sorter operation and leasing, toll milling costs, transportation, smelting and refining costs. - Local site conditions, power-line costs and infrastructure.
+- Preparation methodologies and analyses for metallurgical testwork composites. - Detailed metallurgical testwork results from programs completed at SGS Canada (Lakefield), Goldfields, McGill University and others. - Previous hydrological and environmental studies conducted by Golder and their local partner Blue Heron Environmental. - Tests completed for the sorter study by the vendors of the sorting equipment. - Costing obtained for sorter operation and leasing, toll milling costs, transportation, smelting and refining costs from various vendors. - Local site conditions, power-line costs and infrastructure.